-If you’ve ever tried searching for free stock photos on the Internet, you probably know what a ridiculous hassle it can be.
-Some websites offer a free option before asking you to purchase, or the quality of the photos that you receive won’t match what you need for your marketing efforts.
+If you’ve ever tried searching for free stock photos on the internet, you probably know what a hassle it can be.
+Some websites offer a free option before asking you to purchase, or the quality of the photos that you receive don’t measure up to what you need for your marketing efforts.

-Lucky for you, there are a few ways to access high-quality stock photos without any hassle or significant cost to you – because when you’re first starting out, any help you can get makes a difference!
+Lucky for you, there are a number of ways to access high-quality stock photos without any hassle or significant cost to you – because when you’re first starting out, any help you can get makes a difference!

 Here’s a lovingly curated list of the world’s best free stock photo websites for designers, business owners and anyone else:

-Stock Snap is a personal favorite of mine due to its easy navigation and extremely high-resolution photos (with no attribution required).
+Stock Snap is a personal favorite of mine, due to its easy navigation and extremely high-res photos (with no attribution required).
 This site also happens to sport a great collection of food shots, so if you’re running a restaurant or nutrition-themed startup, you might find it worth your while to take a browse.

 Pixabay is a web designer’s dream.
 Not only does this site offer an easy-to-use search feature, the images are absolutely brilliant…and most don’t require any attribution at all.

-One of the simplest sites on this list, MorgueFile has a streamlined layout and carefully curated list of photos.
-Its selection isn’t as large as that of some of the other sites on this list, but the photos included cover a wide range of topics.
+Perhaps the simplest site on this list, MorgueFile has a streamlined layout and carefully curated list of photos.
+Its selection isn’t as large as that of some of the other sites you’ll see here, but the photos included cover a wide range of topics.
 You can find images of everything from wildlife to antiques.

-One of Southern California’s finest designers, Jay Mantri offers this eponymous collection, Jay Mantri, with free, inspiring photos that’s updated every Thursday.
+One of Southern California’s finest designers, Jay Mantri offers this eponymous collection, with free, inspiring photos that’s updated every Thursday.

 Ryan McGuire of Belle Design has a fun site where he uploads new, free-to-use photos every week.
 The images can be used for personal or commercial projects and every image includes a high-resolution version.